-And lest you think this is yet another article about millennials:
+And lest you think this is yet another article about how allegedly fickle millennials are:

 Just don’t look at millennials solely as the job-hoppers.
 A new report from Namely, an HR management platform, analyzed data from over 125,000 employees that busted this myth.
 Baby boomers are most likely to switch jobs, with a median tenure of just 2.53 years.

 Assuming the contacts in your marketing database don’t radically depart from the US national average for some reason, that means roughly half of your leads are currently looking to move jobs.
 Within a 3-year period, a significant number will indeed do so — mostly by leaving their current company.
 Even those who don’t leave their current company will almost certainly change roles during that time.

 This startling reality should be a wake up call for B2B marketers, particularly in marketing ops.
 The success of your campaigns relies on your data being accurate.
 Even something as straightforward as an email marketing campaign will see a steady decrease in response rates if your database is deteriorating.